- Places to Explore

 - Fodor's Choice

 Prince William Sound

 Tucked into the east side of the Kenai Peninsula, the sound is a peaceful escape from the throngs of people congesting the towns and highways.
 Enhanced with steep fjords, green enshrouded waterfalls, and calving tidewater glaciers, Prince William Sound is a stunning arena.
 It has a convoluted coastline, in that it is riddled with islands, which makes it hard to discern just how vast the area is.
-The sound covers almost 15,000 square mi—more than 12 times the size of Rhode Island—and is home to more than 150 glaciers.
-The sound is vibrantly alive with all manner of marine life, including salmon, halibut, humpback and orca whales, sea otters, sea lions, and porpoises.
+The sound covers almost 15,000 square miles—more than 12 times the size of Rhode Island—and is home to more than 150 glaciers.
+The sound is vibrantly alive with all manner of marine life, including salmon, halibut, humpback whales, orcas, sea otters, sea lions, and porpoises.
 Bald eagles are easily seen soaring above, and often brown and black bears, Sitka black-tailed deer, and gray wolves can be spotted on the shore.

 Bring your rain gear—Prince William Sound receives more than 150 inches of rain per year.

 The sound is best explored by charter boat or guided excursion out of Whittier, Cordova, or Valdez.
 Even though the waters are mostly protected, open stretches are common, and the fickle Alaska weather can fool even experienced boaters.
 From the road system, Whittier and Valdez are your best bets for finding charter outfits.

 Places To Explore

 - Chugach National Forest

 - Inn at Whittier